excellalabs/play-slick-postgres.g8/README.markdown

 A Giter8 seed (template) for standing up Play Framework (2.6.x) in Scala with Slick and Postgres, including Evolutions.
 The seed will generate a working sample app that you can then update to suit your needs.
 It includes a Swagger UI for API documentation, a few helpful test libraries, and Statement Coverage testing.
+Scalafmt is run in the compile stage, with the default Scalafmt settings.
 Tests are included for the example API.

 ## How do I use it?